 “It’s you I like.
 It’s not the things you wear.
 It’s not the way you do your hair.
 It’s you I like.”

-The movie draws some sociopolitical conclusions from that philosophy.
-Th conclusions seem a bit too politically correct.
+The movie draws some sociopolitical conclusions from that biblical mandate.
 For instance, in addition to the movie’s brief segment about the program’s approach to the Vietnam War in 1968, the movie does a brief interview with Francois Clemmons, the man who played the policeman for 25 years on MISTER ROGERS’ NEIGHBORHOOD.
-Clemmons discusses his homosexuality, which Rogers wouldn’t let Clemmons reveal on the program, even though Clemmons decided in 1974 to divorce his “wife” and live openly as a homosexual man.
-Despite that, Clemmons and Rogers remained friends, and Clemmons says he felt that Rogers eventually affirmed Clemmons’ self-professed homosexual identity in a private conversation they once had.
+Clemmons discusses his homosexuality, which Rogers wouldn’t let Clemmons reveal on the program, even though Clemmons decided in 1974 to divorce his “wife” and live openly as a homosexual.
+Despite that, Clemmons and Rogers remained friends, and Clemmons says he felt that Rogers was the father he sought.

 Fred Rogers had a long career as a television programmer and host, and as an expert in early childhood education.
 So, it stands to reason that WON’T YOU BE MY NEIGHBOR? leaves a lot of material about Rogers’ career and educational philosophy on the cutting room floor.
 That said, it does a good job of giving an introduction and concise overview of Fred Rogers and his career and public persona, which was pretty much identical to his private persona according to all reports, including this documentary.
 Also, the movie doesn’t shy away from noting the Christian background to Fred Rogers and his unique “Neighborhood,” though it may be argued that the movie perhaps downplays the influence Christianity had on Fred Rogers.
-It may also be argued, though, that Fred Rogers himself downplayed that influence.
-After all, Jesus is seldom, if ever, mentioned on the multitude of TV programs Rogers made.
 Even so, he did once tell a group of PBS affiliates that “looking for the best in people and life is something holy” (Terry Jackson, “Mr. Rogers Says PBS Should Adopt His Philosophy,” http://articles.chicagotribune.com/1998-06-19/features/9806190298_1_mister-rogers-neighborhood-pbs-fred-rogers, The Chicago Tribune, June 19, 1998).

 However, although it gives a good summary of Fred Rogers and his career and teachings in Children’s TV, WON’T YOU BE MY NEIGHBOR? sometimes gives a politically correct spin to its topic.
 In fact, during a couple brief moments in the movie, the filmmakers even seem to be using Rogers and his teachings to make an implied attack against Pres.
 Trump.
 MOVIEGUIDE® looked at other biographical sites on the Internet of Fred Rogers and his career, and they weren’t quite so politically correct or leftist.